sgno28/eth-oxford-mozart/README.md

 - **Frontend**: Built with Next.js, offering a seamless and interactive user experience.
 - **Authentication**: Spotify OAuth for creator authentication and profile details extraction.

+## Quick Start

+1. Clone the repository
+2. Install dependencies
+    npm install
+3. Set up environment variables
+4. Start the development server npm run dev

+## Usage

+After starting Arya, navigate to `http://localhost:3000` to explore the marketplace.
+Here's how you can start investing in creators:

+- **Browse Creators**: Visit the Creator Marketplace to see available bonds.
+- **Invest in Bonds**: Select a bond to view details and make a purchase.
+- **Purchase Merchandise**: Visit the Merch Marketplace to buy unique items from your favourite artists.
+- **Secure Event Tickets**: Check out upcoming events and secure your tickets through the Ticket Marketplace.

+Enjoy :)